 Research Training Group GRK1798 "Signaling at the Plant-Soil Interface"

 Welcome to the DFG Research Training Group (Graduiertenkolleg) GRK1798 "Signaling at the Plant-Soil Interface".
-Research Training Groups are established for a period of up to nine years to promote young researchers.
+Research Training Groups are established to promote young researchers.
 The key emphasis is on the qualification of doctoral researchers via a focused research program and a structured training strategy.
 More information on GRKs is provided here.

 Supported by a 3.65 million € DFG-grant, GRK1798 was launched in October 2013.
 Located on Campus Herrenhausen, the GRK supports doctoral researchers working on interdisciplinary topics that connect Molecular as well as Applied Plant Sciences with Microbiology and Soil Science to promote cross-discipline knowledge on signal processes between plant roots and their surrounding soil.